Jameson Taillon

-Jameson Lee Taillon (/'taɪoʊn/ TY-ohn; born November 18, 1991) is a Canadian-American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates and New York Yankees.
+Jameson Lee Taillon (/'taɪoʊn/ TY-ohn; born November 18, 1991) is a Canadian-American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates, New York Yankees, and Chicago Cubs.

-The Pirates chose Taillon as the second overall pick in the 2010 MLB draft, just behind future All-Star Bryce Harper.
+The Pirates chose Taillon as the second overall pick in the 2010 MLB draft.
 He made his MLB debut in 2016.
 The Pirates traded Taillon to the Yankees before the 2021 season and he signed with the Cubs after the 2022 season.

 Early life

 Jameson Taillon was born in Lakeland, Florida to Christie and Michael Taillon on November 18, 1991.
 Taillon attended The Woodlands High School in Texas.
 He caught the attention of scouts with a 22–6 win–loss record in his high school career.
 He was 8–1 during his senior year and threw a 19-strikeout no-hitter against rival Conroe High School on March 23, 2010.